roderickjackson-bradley/socket_io_app/work/w10/d3/03-react-state-props/03-react-state-props.md

 You must use curly braces to pass any value other than a simple string (template literals need to be surrounded by curly braces as well).

-We can now go to  `<ColorPicker>` and work with the array, but there's a better way to check things like props and state - [React Developer Tools](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi?hl=en)
+We can now go to  `<ColorPicker>` and work with the colors array, but there's a better way to check things like props and state - [React Developer Tools](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi?hl=en)

 Just like how Chrome's DevTools are invaluable when it comes to troubleshooting the DOM, so are React's Developer Tools when it comes to troubleshooting a React app!